Mr-sB/EasySocket/README.md

 Easy Network communication.
 No need to care about socket, just use the API, and you can easily done Network communication.

 ## Features
-* Package socket conmunication, and you do not need to care about socket.
+* Packaging socket conmunication, and you do not need to care about socket.
-* Provide server and client API, all you need is inherit the base class, and you can easily done network code.
+* Providing server and client API, all you need is inherit the base class, and you can easily done network code.
-* Use LitJson to serialize/deserialize data inside, just put the data in send function, no need to serialize/deserialize again.
+* Using LitJson to serialize/deserialize data inside, just put the data in send function, no need to serialize/deserialize again.
 * Handling tcp sticky packets, and use heartbeat to keep connection.

 ## Usage